abdirahodan/abdirahodana/content/about/header/index.md

 <div class="about-text">

 ## About Me

-I am a Business Analytics graduate student with a bachelor’s degree in Economics and experience in environmental data analysis, quantitative research, and reporting automation.
-I am interested in using economic and data-driven analysis to understand renewable energy markets, climate policy, infrastructure, and sustainability challenges.
+I'm a Business Analytics graduate student with a B.S. in Economics and a concentration in Data Science.
+My background includes environmental data analysis, quantitative research, and reporting automation.

+I'm passionate about using data to uncover insights, improve decision-making, and solve real-world problems across healthcare, economics, energy, and sustainability.
+I'm currently expanding my knowledge of healthcare analytics, exploring how data can improve healthcare operations, resource allocation, and patient outcomes.

+My technical skills include SQL, Python, R, Tableau, and Power BI, with experience in data analysis, dashboard development, and data visualization.

 ---